gchq/Palisade-services/resource-service/README.md

 ## Kafka Interface

-The application receives 3 messages for each token.
+The application receives 3 messages for each token:
+1. A `START` message,
-A `START` message, a message containing a `ResourceRequest` and an `END` message.
+2. A message containing a `ResourceRequest`,
+3. An `END` message.

-In order to determine which message is the `START` and which message is the `END` these values are written into the `x-stream-marker` header for each of the received message.
+In order to determine which message is the `START` and which message is the `END` these values are written into the `x-stream-marker` header by the Palisade Service.
 The `START` gets consumed by the service, it is then acknowledged as the start of the resources and is then written to the `resource` Kafka topic.
 The `ResourceRequest` message then gets consumed by the service and for each resource a `ResourceResponse` object is created.
 This then gets written to the `resource` Kafka topic.